MoralAlberto/BancSabadellApp/Carthage/Checkouts/SlackTextViewController/README.md

 ###Sample Project

 Check out the sample project,  everything is demo'd there.
-There are 2 main examples (different targets) for testing the programatic and storyboard approaches.
+There are 2 main examples (different targets) for testing the programatic and storyboard approaches, and a Swift example.
 Most of the features are implemented for you to quickly start using them.

-A CollectionView example, using Swift, is in progress on the `swift-example` branch.
-The idea with this project is to build a custom collection view layout allowing to display cells from the bottom (currently working but needs serious tweaks to make it perfect).
 Feel free to contribute!